tsahara/r7rs/content/overview.md

 but implementations are encouraged to report violations of implementation restrictions.\mainindex{implementation restriction}

-\vest For example, an implementation may report a violation of an implementation restriction if it does not have enough storage to run a program, or if an arithmetic operation would produce an exact number that is too large for the implementation to represent.
+For example, an implementation may report a violation of an implementation restriction if it does not have enough storage to run a program, or if an arithmetic operation would produce an exact number that is too large for the implementation to represent.

-\vest If the value of an expression is said to be ``unspecified,'' then the expression must evaluate to some object without signaling an error, but the value depends on the implementation; this report explicitly does not say what value is returned. \mainindex{unspecified}
+If the value of an expression is said to be ``unspecified,'' then the expression must evaluate to some object without signaling an error, but the value depends on the implementation; this report explicitly does not say what value is returned. \mainindex{unspecified}

-\vest Finally, the words and phrases ``must,'' ``must not,'' ``shall,'' ``shall not,'' ``should,'' ``should not,'' ``may,'' ``required,'' ``recommended,'' and ``optional,'' although not capitalized in this report, are to be interpreted as described in RFC~2119~\cite{rfc2119}.
+Finally, the words and phrases ``must,'' ``must not,'' ``shall,'' ``shall not,'' ``should,'' ``should not,'' ``may,'' ``required,'' ``recommended,'' and ``optional,'' although not capitalized in this report, are to be interpreted as described in RFC~2119~\cite{rfc2119}.